-- Recovery of function of the big toe and the big toe joint (MTP-joint).
+- Recovery of the function of the big toe and the big toe joint (MTP-joint).

-There are numerous bunion treamtments.
-What treatment is appropriate for each patient, the orthopedic surgeon will decide taking into account - among all other circumstances the degree of hallux valgus deformity, the existing co-morbidities and the patient's personal situation.
+There are numerous bunion treatments.
+What treatment is appropriate for each patient, the orthopaedic surgeon will decide considering - among all other circumstances the degree of hallux valgus deformity, the existing co-morbidities and the patient's personal situation.
 The best treatment is, of course, prevention.

 Conservative treatments of hallux valgus